-Groups undertaking self-guided visits do not need to complete this form but we would appreciate if you gave us a call on 6205 1233 or email Tidbinbilla@act.gov.au to tell us when you plan on coming, so we can make a note in our front of house diary.
+Groups undertaking self-guided visits do not need to complete this form, but we would appreciate if you gave us a call on 6205 1233 or email Tidbinbilla@act.gov.au to tell us when you plan on coming, so we can make a note in our front of house diary.

-To give you the best experience, maximum group size is 40 children/adults.
+To give you the best experience, maximum group size is 30 children/adults.

 Tidbinbilla is an ideal place to see and study some of Australia’s remarkable flora and fauna in their natural habitat.
 Between snow gum woodlands on the range and open grasslands on the valley floor it has examples of most temperate region ecosystems.
 With so many niches, it is little wonder that Tidbinbilla teems with life.
 Over 160 species of birds have been recorded in the area.
-There are platypus, echidnas, wombats, wallabies, emus, kangaroos and many more things to encounter.
+There are platypus, echidnas, koalas, wallabies, emus, kangaroos and more to encounter.
 Tidbinbilla is a living, breathing and ever changing classroom.

 The Sanctuary is spectacular series of 5 constructed ponds set in tall Eucalypt forest beside the Tidbinbilla River.
-There are 2 kilometres of track and boardwalk that meander through the wetlands giving easy access to a network of platforms and viewpoints.
+There are 2km of track and boardwalk that meander through the wetlands giving easy access to a network of platforms and viewpoints.
 There is a large and diverse population of resident waterbirds, along with platypus, frogs, snakes, turtles and lizards.
 The Sanctuary is a perfect place to see and learn about wetland ecosystems and all the living things they support.

 Fire is a key ecological process in the Australia landscape.
 The plants and animals of this hot dry land have adapted to fire and in many cases need it to survive.
 Fire germinates seeds, opens the canopy and helps create vital nesting hollows for birds.
 It stimulates plant growth, changes the soil chemistry and shatters granite tors.
 Tidbinbilla has seen many large fires and has been sculpted by these events.
 There is no better classroom to learn about the impact of fire and the vital role it plays in a healthy ecosystem.